Nertonm/TuyaSmartBulbs_API/README.md

 Notes and TODOs:

-- Once you've registered the bulbs, ensure you add the IDs, IP addresses, and keys, and firmare version numbers to the BulbDevice objects at the top of the script.

 - It doesn't always wait for a response from the bulbs, in order to speed things up.
     However, this means some commands are missed - I may fix it, but for now some commands may have to be input twice.